The Rhythm of Fighters: Reception

 Shortly after its release, SNK noticed that the game was being downloaded across many world regions.
 The DLC for Fatal Fury Special and Metal Slug Defense theme songs were also popular.
 Google Play Store recorded more than 1 million downloads by July 2015.
 In 2014, The Guardian listed it as one of the best android games for its mixture genres.
 While Kotaku noted they liked seeing this KOF spin-off, people were instead looking forward to another main installment in the franchise as The King of Fighters XIII had been released years ago Rhythm.

 Destructoid gave the game a 7 out of 10, praising its low initial price and the use of music, but noted that the game suffered from the "unfortunate trappings of the mobile platform".
 The same score was given by Pocket Gamer UK which stated that it was not only for SNK fans but suitable for general players.
 The reviewer expressed surprise with the gameplay system's entertaining modes but felt that it was not unique.
 Touch Arcade noted that "It's not the most high-effort product, and the initial buy-in only gets you about half the content, but I still had a really good time with The Rhythm of Fighters" and gave it a 3.5 out of 5.
 The reviewer felt there were some lag issues during his playthrough on his iPhone 5S which might make other ports superior in comparison.
 Critics in general found the price for the entire game too expensive based on the use of DLC.
 148apps was harsher in the terms of music employed during most of the game, finding it unfitting.
 Nevertheless, the reviewer praised the fighting system based on how the player's actions create a fight similar to games developed from the franchise.
 In contrast to most other reviews, Hyper felt that the DLC was reasonably priced.
+Multiplayer.it called the game simple and fun but criticized the music selection.